 Crotty and his team compared 3 vaccine dosage methods to find out if one might prompt neutralizing antibody production.
 Study collaborators tested these methods in rhesus monkeys.

 The researchers were in need of a window into the immune system.
 They took advantage of a new technique to extract small germinal center cells repeatedly from lymph nodes.
-This enabled them to see the occurrence of antibody refinement in real time.
-The lymph nodes were left intact and able to keep on improving B cell response in germinal center.
+This enabled them to see the occurrence of antibody refinement in real-time.
+The lymph nodes were left intact and able to keep on improving B cell response in the germinal center.

 The team tested 3 immunization methods.
 They were;

 The animals received partial doses of the vaccine for 12 days.

 The traditional vaccine resulted in a terrible immune response which was dominated by non-neutralizing antibodies.